GenomicSEM/GenomicSEM/README.md

 **License**

- Copyright (C) 2018 Andrew Grotzinger, Mijke Rhemtulla, Michel Nivard, & Elliot Tucker-Drob
+ Copyright (C) 2018 Andrew Grotzinger, Mijke Rhemtulla, Hill F. Ip, Michel Nivard, & Elliot Tucker-Drob

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by